 Tracking Our Efforts

-To ensure transparency, a record of the collection and allocation of funds received through the plan will be made available to the Building Industry and Land Development Association (BILD), watershed municipalities and other interested stakeholders, on an annual basis, in a report to our Board of Directors.
+To ensure transparency, a record of the collection and allocation of funds received through the Policy will be made available to the Building Industry and Land Development Association (BILD), watershed municipalities and other interested stakeholders, on an annual basis, in a report to our Board of Directors.